 As well as the prominent cities, we include a number of lesser-known places, all strikingly attractive, many with outstanding buildings or works of art, all barely visited by tourists.

 Ávila, Salamanca.
 Fly at c.
 9.15am from London Heathrow to Madrid (Iberia Airlines).
-Drive to Ávila: a fortress town built during the Reconquista, it retains its entire circuit of 11th-century walls complete with battlements and 88 turrets.
-The 12th-century Basilica of San Vicente has fine sculpture.
+Drive to Ávila: a fortress town built during the Reconquista, it retains its entire circuit of 11th-cent. walls complete with battlements and 88 turrets.
+The 12th-cent.
+Basilica of San Vicente has fine sculpture.
 First of two nights in Salamanca.

 Salamanca.
 Distinguished by the honey-coloured hue of its stone, Salamanca is one of the most attractive cities in Spain and home to its most prestigious university.
-See the magnificent 16th-century Gothic ‘New Cathedral’ and austere Romanesque ‘Old Cathedral’, the 18th-century Plaza Mayor and superb, elaborate Plateresque sculpture on the façades of the university and church of San Esteban.
-The University has 15th- and 16th-century quadrangles, arcaded courtyards and original lecture halls.
+See the magnificent 16th-cent.
+Gothic ‘New Cathedral’ and austere Romanesque ‘Old Cathedral’, the 18th-cent.
+Plaza Mayor and superb, elaborate Plateresque sculpture on the façades of the university and church of San Esteban.
+The University has 15th- and 16th-cent. quadrangles, arcaded courtyards and original lecture halls.
 The Convento de las Dueñas has a Plateresque portal and an irregular, two-tiered cloister.

 León.
-A morning walk to some of the outstanding mediaeval buildings of the city.
+A morning walk to some of the city’s outstanding medieval buildings.
 The royal pantheon of San Isidoro is one of the first, and finest, Romanesque buildings in Spain, with important sculptures.
 The cathedral is truly superb Rayonnant Gothic with impressive stained glass.
 The afternoon is free to visit the archaeological or contemporary art museums.

-San Miguel de Escalada, Lerma, Santo Domingo de Silos.
-The beautiful, remote church at San Miguel de Escalada displays a fusion of Visigothic and Islamic building traditions.
-The village of Lerma has a wealth of buildings from the early 17th century including an arcaded main square with ducal palace and the Collegiate church of San Pedro.
-Drive in the late afternoon to Santo Domingo de Silos, which has the finest Romanesque monastery in Spain, outstanding for the sculpture of the 12th-century cloister.
+Palencia, Lerma, Santo Domingo de Silos.
+Palencia cathedral houses paintings by Pedro Berruguete and El Greco, and exquisite sculpture by Gil de Siloé and Simon of Cologne.
+The village of Lerma has a wealth of buildings from the early 17th cent. including an arcaded main square with ducal palace and the Collegiate church of San Pedro.
+Drive in the late afternoon to Santo Domingo de Silos, which has the finest Romanesque monastery in Spain, outstanding for the sculpture of the 12th-cent. cloister.
 First of two nights in Lerma.